ArpitJ0608/VSD-RISC-V--IP-DESIGN-INTERNSHIP/Task-1/READMEt1.md

 - Changing any of these flags would produce a completely different assembly language

 ### 7. RISC-V Calling Conventions
-By looking at objdump output, you can see the calling conventions specified in the **RISC-V ABI**:
+By looking at objdump output, we can see the calling conventions specified in the **RISC-V ABI**:
 - `a0` - 1st argument of a function / return value
 - `a1` - 2nd argument
 - `a2` - 3rd argument
 - `ra` - return address (you need to save/restore this register when you call another function)
 - `sp` - stack pointer (16-byte )

-### 8. The Importance of Using `objdump`
-Using `objdump -d` is an indispensable part of embedded/VLSI projects to:
-- Check that the compiler produced correct assembly
-- Calculate how long some function takes to execute (counting instructions in cycle accurate simulators)
-- Debug problems which appear only in assembly
 ---

 ## Conclusion